 In 2015, Stoneman finally entered Formula Renault 3.5 Series, four years after his first attempt.
 Backed by Red Bull, he was driving for DAMS.
 With four podiums in 17 races, Stoneman was sixth in the points.
 He also joined Carlin for the last three rounds of the GP2 Series, finishing best in the 9th place at Sochi Autodrom.

 Two Indy Lights wins at Indianapolis Motor Speedway

 In 2017, Stoneman returned to Europe to join Strakka Racing in the Blancpain GT Series Endurance Cup.
-He's driving the #59 McLaren 650S GT3 in three races, sharing the car with Jazeman Jaafar and Andrew Watson but without any notable result.
+He was driving the #59 McLaren 650S GT3 in three races, sharing the car with Jazeman Jaafar and Andrew Watson but without any notable result.